 - (a) the characteristics of an asset or a liability (including variability of cash flows and sensitivity of the value of the item to changes in market or other factors); and - (b) how an asset or a liability contributes to future cash flows.
-In particular, the staff will consider a distinction between items that contribute directly and indirectly to cash flows, and the rationale for the classification and measurement requirements selection of a measurement basis is constrained by cost.
+In particular, the staff will consider a distinction between items that contribute directly and indirectly to cash flows, and the rationale for the classification and measurement requirements in IFRS 9 Financial Instruments.